 Please email Annie Andrews or Jacky Cranney if you would like more information or to join the Community of Practice.
 Additionally, the resilience-success-network e-list supports this CoP by exploring the key ingredients that influence resilience and success whilst at university as well as in life beyond the academic community.
 You can join by registering your details at https://www.lists.unsw.edu.au/mailman/listinfo/resilience-success-network

 By exploring the community networks listed, you can find out what areas of learning and teaching your colleagues are interested in and identify groups in which you might like to participate and initiate contact or keeping in touch with colleagues.

-The Learning and Teaching Unit actively supports the development of learning and teaching communities at UNSW.
+The Office of the Pro Vice-Chancellor (Education) actively supports the development of learning and teaching communities at UNSW.
 If you would like more information or if you want to initiate or join a Community Network, please submit an enquiry.

 TELT Admin & Support Network (TAN)